ibm-cloud-docs/ContinuousDelivery/cd_personal_data.md

 When you delete a toolchain, the deletion cannot be undone.
 Deleting a toolchain removes all of its tool integrations, including pipelines, which might delete resources that are managed by those tool integrations.

-For more information about deleting toolchains, see "Modifying and deleting toolchains and tool integrations" in the following documentation:
+For more information about deleting toolchains, see the following documentation:

 * [Deleting a toolchain by using the console](/docs/ContinuousDelivery?topic=ContinuousDelivery-toolchains-using&interface=ui#deleting_a_toolchain_ui)
 * [Deleting a toolchain from the CLI (Beta)](/docs/ContinuousDelivery?topic=ContinuousDelivery-toolchains-using&interface=cli#deleting_a_toolchain_cli)